7 Proven Strategies to Increase Blog Traffic for Free In 2018

 - Use bullet points and lists where relevant

-- Highly key points in bold, italics or underline
+- Highlight key points in bold, italics or underline

 - Use images to break up your content